 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-This amendment defines coexistence methods for systems operating in additional frequency bands unique to IEEE 802.19.1.
+This recommended practice defines a set of parameters that is unique to the automotive environment.

 Technical Feasibility